bouncmpe230/c-advanced-concepts/file/README.md

 - `offset`: Number of bytes to move the pointer.
 - `origin`: Position to offset from (`SEEK_SET`, `SEEK_CUR`, `SEEK_END`).

+`SEEK_SET` – It moves file pointer position to the beginning of the file.

+`SEEK_CUR` – It moves file pointer position to given location.

+`SEEK_END` – It moves file pointer position to the end of file.

 **Example:**
 ```c
 fseek(fp, 5, SEEK_SET);  // Go to 6th byte